MatheusAraujoSouza/MS512-Numerical-Analysis-I-projects/README.md

 * In order to approximate the curve f(x) = exp (sin (6x)) in the interval [0, 1] by a polynomial of degree 10, consider points equally spaced xk = kh, k = 0, 1, . . . , 20 (h = 0.05) where the 11 unknowns will be the coefficients c0, c1,. . . , c10 of the approximate polynomial.
 The matrix of coefficients for this problem is known as the Vandermonde matrix.
 Other analyzes were done as stability and processing time.

+* For an analysis of real data, data collection and cleaning were performed.
+Our data are the numbers of hotspots in Brazil, forest fires, by month and by state, collected over 20 years (1998 to 2017) month by month, covering all 27 national states.

 <p align="center">
 <img src="https://github.com/MatheusAraujoSouza/MS512-Numerical-Analysis-I-projects/blob/main/Project%202/incendios%20.png"/>